 - Department IT: Only a few departments (mainly in SCI) have their own IT staff.
 Others have people such as laboratory managers which may be able to provide some useful advice.
 Known links: CS, NBE, PHYS.

 - Aalto ITS (IT Services): Provides central IT infrastructure.
 Their support for complicated research situations and special scientific software is limited, but they are the first place to contact if not in the School of Science.
-Their infrastructure is also used in SCI, but supported by department teams.
+Their infrastructure is used in all schools including SCI, but supported by department teams.
 Their instructions are on Aalto Inside, but most importantly the already-mentioned IT Services for Research page.
 Contact via servicedesk.

 - Research and Innovation Services: Administrative-type support.
 Provides support for grantwriting, innovation and commercialization, sponsored projects, legal services for research, and research infrastructures.

 - it.aalto.fi is a new location for IT instructions, and somewhat replaces the old IT instructions on inside.aalto.fi and into.aalto.fi.
-It is still under active development.
+It is still under development.
 These generally relate to how to do a specific task - but not necessarily what is the best thing to do.

 - into.aalto.fi is the student official information.
 It contains a lot of duplicate information compared to Inside and is public, so if you search things at Aalto you tend to find answers here.
+We heard it is also supposed to merge with aalto.fi - we have no idea how that is going, it was re-developed in 2018.

 - wiki.aalto.fi is obviously the Aalto wiki space.
-Anyone can make a space here, and many department’s internal sites are here.
+Anyone can make a space here, and many departments’ internal sites are here.
 Searching can randomly find useful information.
 Most sites aren’t publically searchable.

 Aalto provides computers to it’s employees, obviously.
 You can choose a managed system or standalone.
 If it’s standalone, you are on your own.
 If managed, login is through your Aalto account.
 You can get laptop or desktop, and Linux, Mac, or Windows.

 Desktops are connected directly to the wired networks.
 Linux desktops have fast and automatic access to all of the university data storage systems, including Triton and department storage.
 They also have a wide variety of scientific software already ready (and somewhat similar to Triton).
+We have some limited instructions and pointers to the main instructions for mac and windows computers.

 Managed laptops are usable in and out of the Aalto networks, and you can become “primary user” which allows you to install some software yourself (Linux at least).